How to install Linux Mint on your Windows PC | ZDNet

 I think Linux Mint isn't just a great desktop, it's a great replacement for Windows.
 With Windows security problems such as WannaCry, people are starting to explore alternatives to Windows.

+Read also: Installing Linux on your PC is super easy - here's how to do it

 I got a number of requests about switching out from Windows to the latest and best Linux.
-For me and many other experienced Linux users that's Linux Mint 18.1.
+For me and many other experienced Linux users, that's Linux Mint 19.
 You don't need to be a Linux expert to install Mint on a Windows PC.
 Here's how to do it.

 Download Mint